steelbluelee/docs/docker/docker_installation_and_basic_usage.md

         sudo docker container run -d -p 8080:80 -v $(pwd):/usr/share/nginx/html:Z --name mynginx nginx
         ~~~
     * make index.html file and you will see that http://localhost is serving the index.html file that you've just made.
-    * without Z option, there is a selinux related problem.
+    * without Z option, there may be a selinux related problem.
 See https://stackoverflow.com/questions/24288616/permission-denied-on-accessing-host-directory-in-docker
     * if a permission problem occur, you need to chmod your test folder and index.html